chartjs/Chart.js/docs/general/performance.md

 ### Parsing

-Provide prepared data in the internal format accepted by the dataset and scales and set `parsing: false`.
+Provide prepared data in the internal format accepted by the dataset and scales, and set `parsing: false`.
 See [Data structures](data-structures.md) for more information.

 ### Data normalization